Topological aspects of the dynamical moduli space of rational maps: Background on the spaces Ratd and Md

 with all other terms zero.
 We conclude that the spectral sequence degenerates at the $E_3$ page due to the fact that $E_3^{i,j}=0$ whenever $i\geq 3$.
 Consequently, the only potentially non-trivial rational cohomology groups of ${\rm{Rat}}_d$ are:

 However, $H^1({\rm{Rat}}_d;\Bbb{Q})$ must be trivial since $\pi_1({\rm{Rat}}_d)$ is known to be a finite group; see Proposition \ref{Rat fundamental} below.
 This implies that the differential $d_2:E_2^{0,1}\rightarrow E_2^{2,0}$ is injective and thus, given the fact that its domain and codomain are one-dimensional, an isomorphism.
-The groups $H^1({\rm{Rat}}_d;\Bbb{Q})$ and $H^2({\rm{Rat}}_d;\Bbb{Q})$ above are therefore both trivial. \end{proof} \begin{remark} These Betti numbers can also be obtained from the work of Claudio Gómez-Gonzáles.
-Indeed, in a forthcoming paper, he computes the rational cohomology of the space of degree $d$ holomorphic maps from $\mathbb{CP}^n$ to $\mathbb{CP}^m$ \cite{MRClaudio}; cf. Remark \ref{claudio}. \end{remark}
+The groups $H^1({\rm{Rat}}_d;\Bbb{Q})$ and $H^2({\rm{Rat}}_d;\Bbb{Q})$ above are therefore both trivial. \end{proof} \begin{remark} These Betti numbers can also be obtained from the work of Claudio Gómez-Gonzáles on the rational cohomology of the space of degree $d$ holomorphic maps from $\mathbb{CP}^n$ to $\mathbb{CP}^m$ \cite{MR4140094}; cf. Remark \ref{claudio}. \end{remark}

 We conclude this subsection with a discussion of the fundamental group of ${\rm{Rat}}_d$, adapted from \cite[Appendix B]{MR1246482}.
 Taking ${\rm{Rat}}_d^*$ to be the subspace of degree $d$ rational maps under which $\infty\mapsto 1$, any element $f$ of this space may be uniquely written as $f(z)=\frac{p(z)}{q(z)}$ where $p$ and $q$ are coprime monic polynomials of degree $d$.
 It is known that the resultant map